Chris-hughes10/pytorch-accelerated/docs/trainer.rst

 - ``TRAIN_DATALOADER_LEN``
 - ``EVAL_DATALOADER_LEN``

-Alternatively, the same outcome could be achieved by overriding the :class:`~trainer.Trainer`'s :meth:`~Trainer.create_scheduler` method, which will be discussed below.
+Alternatively, the same outcome could be achieved by overriding the :class:`Trainer`'s :meth:`~Trainer.create_scheduler` method, which will be discussed below.

 Evaluating a model
 ====================

-Once a model has been trained, or loaded from a checkpoint, the :class:`~trainer.Trainer` can also be used for evaluation, which consists of running a single epoch, using the :class:`~trainer.Trainer`'s evaluation loop logic, on the given dataset.
+Once a model has been trained, or loaded from a checkpoint, the :class:`~Trainer` can also be used for evaluation, which consists of running a single epoch, using the :class:`Trainer`'s evaluation loop logic, on the given dataset.

 .. automethod:: Trainer.evaluate